Olympic National Park Rainforest & Coastal Photography Workshop

 Workshop highlights

-Rainforest atmosphere
+Rainforest light and atmosphere

 Working with weather

-Hall of Mosses in Olympic National Park.
+Hall of Mosses trail passing beneath a moss-covered arching tree in the Hoh Rainforest of Olympic National Park.

 Workshop itinerary and schedule